 The solution to this problem is to highlight the audio files to compile and right-click on the Channel of the track where they are.
 Then move to Consolidate this Track and press From Song Start.

-This way you shouldn’t have any more problems while combining elements.
+This way you shouldn’t have any more issues while combining elements.

 To avoid this bug, make sure you don’t have the channels you use in the playlist muted.